madz/madz/README.md

 </p>

 ---
-✨ I'm a frontend engineer and freelancer passionate about making the web and mobile accessible to everyone.
+✨ I'm a Flutter developer and freelancer passionate about making the web and mobile accessible to everyone.

 - 🌱 I’m currently learning Blockchain development and smart contracts.